-Fig.~\ref{fig:pue} illustrates the encoding of clicks, boxes, and scribbles by using PuE.
-To effectively capture a user's intention, PuE constructs a one-dimension prompt vector $q$ to represent a visual prompt, which is composed of three parts as shown in Fig.~\ref{fig:pue}(a): a horizontal representation vector $q_h$, a vertical representation vector $q_v$, and an intention property bit $q_b$.
-The intention property bit records the ``positive'' (within the desired mask) or ``negative'' (outside the desired mask) property of a prompt, while the horizontal/vertical representation vector indicates the property probability distribution in the horizontal/vertical direction for the given image according to the prompt.
+Fig.~\ref{fig:pue} illustrates the encoding of clicks, boxes, and scribbles by using the PPuE.
+To effectively capture a user's intention, the PPuE constructs a one-dimension prompt vector $q$ to represent the encoding result, which is composed of three parts as shown in Fig.~\ref{fig:pue} (a): a horizontal representation vector $q_h$, a vertical representation vector $q_v$, and an intention property vector $q_b$.
+The intention property vector records the ``positive'' (inside the desired mask) or ``negative'' (outside the desired mask) property of a prompt, while the horizontal/vertical representation vector indicates the property probability distribution in the horizontal/vertical direction for a given image according to the prompt.
 Next, we elaborate on how to encode clicks, boxes, and scribbles, respectively.

 \textbf{Click Encoding.} Given a positive/negative click $C_{0}(x_0, y_0)$ on an image $\boldsymbol{I} \in \mathbb{R}^{H \times W \times 3}$, where $H$ and $W$ are the height and width of $\boldsymbol{I}$, and $(x_0, y_0)$ is the click's coordinate.
 Click encoding aims at generating a horizontal representation vector $\boldsymbol{q}_{h} \in \mathbb{R}^W$ and a vertical representation vector $\boldsymbol{q}_{v} \in \mathbb{R}^H$, which reflect the property probability distribution in the horizontal and vertical directions.
-Taking horizontal representation vector generation as an example, two assumptions are made according to spatial distance and visual distance for property probability estimation.
-First, if a point has a close spatial distance to $x_0$, the probability of them having the same property is high; Second, if a point has a close pixel value as $x_0$, which means their visual appearances are similar, then that probability is also high.
+Taking horizontal representation vector generation as an example, two assumptions are made according to the spatial and visual distances for the property probability estimation: First, if a point has a close spatial distance to the click in the horizontal direction, the probability of them having the same property is high; Second, if a point has a close pixel value as the click, indicating the similar visual appearances between them, then that probability is also high.